-A different, example scenario is when someone lands in quadrant 2: high Job Comprehension and low Solution Experience.
+A different, example scenario is when someone lands in quadrant 2: high Job Comprehensionn and low Solution Experience.

 In this case, the customer knows a lot about expense reports but probably only knows how to do them with one particular product.
 Let’s assume that this customer is an accountant who’s only ever used spreadsheets.

 The onboarding experience for this customer can skip how and why expense reports are used.
 Instead, it can start off with explaining how this product works when compared to spreadsheets ( the product this customer knows intimately ).
 Then they should be presented a UI which won’t seem all that intimidating to them.
 Of course, your product doesn’t need to have a UI that mimics other products; however, you can show them your version of what they might see first in in their previous solution.
 In this case, the experienced spreadsheet user is going to want to see where to directly input expenses.
 So for your product, start them off with a UI that asks them to import or input their expenses.

 To use Jobs-to-be-Done to design an onboarding process for your product today, you’ll need to first consider what stage your product is in: Introduction, Growth or Maturity.